 Look for an online lender that specializes in low-credit borrowers.
 Many lenders are not legally required to report payments to the credit agencies, but if you find one that will, this is an excellent way to improve your credit score.

-Only Consider Reputable Online Lenders
+Personal Loan Tips: Only Consider Reputable Online Lenders

-However, there are plenty of shady online lenders who guarantee loan approval but are nothing more than advance fee loan scams.
+However, plenty of shady online lenders guarantee loan approval but are nothing more than advance fee loan scams.
 Make sure your online lender is a state-licensed financial institution that has no past or pending lawsuits, and check with the Better Business Bureau to view their profile and see how they are rated.

-Pay Attention to Your Debt-to-Income Ratio
+Personal Loan Tips: Pay Attention to Your Debt-to-Income Ratio

 Apply for as little money as possible, and be sure not to under or over-report your income.
-Loan officers may overlook a borderline credit score or a couple of credit indiscretions, if your income is high when compared to the amount you wish to borrow.
-Unless otherwise specified, provide your pre-tax earnings and make sure you include all sources of income.
+Loan officers may overlook a borderline credit score or a couple of credit indiscretions if your income is high when compared to the amount you wish to borrow.
+Unless otherwise specified, provide your pre-tax earnings and make sure you include all sources of revenue.
 When the lender’s guidelines allow it, include your spouse’s income as well.

 The LoanNow Difference

-Once you have taken these six important steps toward finding the right loan for you, you may find that LoanNow is a great option to meet your needs.
+Once you have taken these six critical steps toward finding the right loan for you, you may find that LoanNow is a great option to meet your needs.
 You should know that LoanNow is not only here to help you through these difficult financial times you may be experiencing now, but we are also here to get you on the path to a more stable financial future.